zshi719/2025-Data-24100/lesson_plan/week_5.md

 ## Overview
 - Wednesday night the next part of the project is due.
-- Thursday there will be a quiz.
+- Wednesday there will be a quiz.
 Quizzes are cumulative and cover the material up to and including the previous week (Week 4).

 ## Resources
 - The [Ruff docs](https://docs.astral.sh/ruff/) are very well written and a great place to start.